 In this blog post I discuss our work on improving stakeholder involvement in government decision making.
 The Journal of Business Ethics published this in July 2020.

 A major problem in government is understanding the views of its stakeholders.
 A stakeholder is those who are impacted by, or can impact, the activity.
 Unfortunately, governments often do not properly engage with stakeholders.
 As a result stakeholders struggle to make their voices heard.
 Indeed, many people deserve to have their voices heard.
 Yet traditional government policy does not fully represent all people and groups.
 (For more on improving public policy see here)

-Our paper just published online by the Journal Business Ethics seeks to help improve the quality of stakeholder engagement in public policy.
-Stakeholder engagement has to go a long way beyond just asking citizens over a certain age to cast the occasional vote.
-(At the risk of returning to unpleasant subjects, the Brexit vote showed that it is one thing to be asked a question, another to know what the alternatives really entail).
+Our paper just published online by the Journal Business Ethics seeks to address this.
+To help improve the quality of stakeholder engagement in public policy.
+Engagement has to go a long way beyond just asking citizens over a certain age to cast the occasional vote.
+At the risk of returning to unpleasant subjects consider the Brexit vote.
+Asking a question is one thing.
+Another thing entirely is to know what the alternatives really entail.